jhu-cisst/mechatronics-embedded/ReadMe.md

 It is necessary to install `libtinfo5`, e.g., `sudo apt install libtinfo5` in addition to the usual development tools.

-Vitis 2022.2, 2023.1 and 2023.2 already contain CMake V3.3.2, which is used if the Xilinx `settings64.sh` file is sourced before calling CMake.
+Vitis 2022.2, 2023.1 and 2023.2 already contain CMake 3.3.2, which is used if the Xilinx `settings64.sh` file is sourced before calling CMake.
+This version of CMake does not meet the minimum requirement of 3.16, however, so it is best to avoid sourcing `settings64.sh`.
 Note that it is not necessary to source `settings64.sh`, as long as the paths to Vivado and Vitis (xcst) are specified via the CMake GUI.

 Petalinux 2022.2, 2023.1 and 2023.2 specify that the following packages should be installed (`apt-get install`): iproute2 gawk python3 python build-essential gcc git make net-tools libncurses5-dev tftpd zlib1g-dev libssl-dev flex bison libselinux1 gnupg wget git-core diffstat chrpath socat xterm autoconf libtool tar unzip texinfo zlib1g-dev gcc-multilib automake zlib1g:i386 screen pax gzip cpio python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint3